Placenta: How it works, what's normal

 - Previous uterine surgery.
 If you've had a previous surgery on your uterus, such as a C-section or surgery to remove fibroids, you're at increased risk of certain placental problems.

 - Previous placental problems.
 If you've had a placental problem during a previous pregnancy, you might have a higher risk of experiencing it again.

-- Substance misuse.
-Certain placental problems are more common in women who smoke or use illegal drugs, such as cocaine, during pregnancy.
+- Substance use.
+Certain placental problems are more common in women who smoke or use cocaine during pregnancy.

 - Abdominal trauma.
-Trauma to your abdomen — such as from a fall or other type of blow — increases the risk of the placenta prematurely separating from the uterus (placenta abruption).
+Trauma to your abdomen — such as from a fall, auto accident or other type of blow — increases the risk of the placenta prematurely separating from the uterus (placenta abruption).

 What are the most common placental problems?

 During pregnancy, possible placental problems include placental abruption, placenta previa and placenta accreta.
 These conditions can cause potentially heavy vaginal bleeding.
-After delivery, retained placenta is also sometimes a concern.
+After delivery, retained placenta is sometimes a concern.
 Here's what you need to know about these conditions:

-- Placental abruption (abruptio placentae).
+- Placental abruption.
 If the placenta peels away from the inner wall of the uterus before delivery — either partially or completely — a condition known as placental abruption develops.
 This can deprive the baby of oxygen and nutrients and cause you to bleed heavily.
 Placenta abruption could result in an emergency situation requiring early delivery.